 Thanks to places like Amazon and Kindle, it is easy and practical to self-publish a book and earn money.

-However, I would not recommend you rely on it for consistent income solely.
+However, I would not recommend you rely on it for consistent income.

-Take this option along with others, and when you finally start giving a practical shape to writing a book, you can not just write one and expect to retire on its profits.
+Take this option along with others.
+Once you finally start giving the thought a practical shape and begin writing a book, know that you can’t just write one and expect to retire on its profits.

 It takes time and several publications to build an audience and solely depend on this option for earning money.

 Writing a book starts with a prominent picture in your mind about writing fiction or nonfiction.

 Fiction generates more outstanding sales, but nonfiction is easier to start with and comparatively less demanding.

 Once you have decided on this, it’s time to work on your themes, storyline, plot, and characters.
 With a rough sketch in mind and on paper, start planning your chapters.